Real estate

 What is capital gains tax and when does it apply?

 Capital gains tax applies if you sell the property within ten years of purchase.
-The amount of tax is based on your personal tax rate and the profit made from the sale.
+The tax rate depends on your personal tax rate and the profit you made from the sale.

 Subscribe to our newsletter